Christian Bale defends the 'Exodus: Gods And Kings' white-washed casting.

 Ridley Scott quickly shot down the idea of a "colour-blind casting" instead he said that he never even considered it.

-Casting Colour-blind casting, non-traditional casting or integrated casting is the practice of casting a role without considering the actor’s ethnicity.
-Casting directors use this casting technique in several popular films including Thor, Superman Returns, and Grey’s Anatomy.
+.
+Casting directors use this casting technique in several popular films including Thor, Superman Returns,

 However, Christian Bale brings up very important points.
 For example, if audiences supported North African and Middle Eastern filmmakers, then that would definitely create change in Hollywood.
 But, at the same time it asking the audience to do your work for you when you're actually in a position to create change.

 Hundreds have already posted on twitter that they plan on boycotting the upcoming Exodus: Gods and Kings movie due to the lack of diversity in the movie.
 But, time will only tell if it will actually have an impact on Hollywood.

 What do you think?
 Discuss this story with fellow